kauppie/sliceutils/README.md

 ### >> _ReverseInPlace_

-Creates a slice where the order of elements are reversed.
+Reverses the order of elements in a slice.

 ### >> _SymmetricDifference_